oxidized-playground/hello-world/readme.md

 ## Troubleshooting Docker

 When you get this message when trying to open the folder in a devcontainer, the install process was not able to correctly setup your docker environment.
-This is because something went wrong assigning the user to the docker group, which requirest sudo and the installer was not able to get sudo.
-If you try to run something with sudo yourself it will ask for a password that you dont have so we need to change it first for the "devcontainers" user.
+This is because something went wrong assigning the user to the docker group, which requires root level permissions and the installer was not able to get these permissions through sudo.
+If you try to run something with sudo yourself it will ask for a password that you don't have so we need to change it first for the "devcontainers" user.
 Execute the following steps in a terminal to solve this manually.